ietf-wg-acme/acme/draft-ietf-acme-acme.md

 account key and sending a new-order request using that account key.
-The integrity of the authorization process thus depends on the identifier validation challenges to ensure that the challenge can only be completed by someone who both (1) holds the private key of the account key pair, and (2) controls the identifier in question.
+The integrity of the authorization process thus depends on the identifier validation challenges to ensure that the challenge can only be completed by someone who both (1) holds the private key of the account key pair and (2) controls the identifier in question.

 Validation responses need to be bound to an account key pair in order to avoid